algoo/preview-generator/README.rst

 - office document: odt, doc, docx
 - pdf document

 Those file formats are generated using libreoffice.
-The preview generation has a fixed timeout of 60 seconds.
+The preview generation has a default timeout of 60 seconds.
+It is possible to change this timeout by setting the `LIBREOFFICE_PROCESS_TIMEOUT` environment variable to a number of seconds.
+Setting a zero or negative value for this variable will disable the timeout.

 Archive file
 ~~~~~~~~~~~~